Babysitter Charged with Felony Involuntary Manslaughter

-UPDATE 04/06/18: Police have charged a babysitter in connection to the mauling death of a baby under her care last month.
-Erica Nancy Jordan, 33, was charged with one count of second-degree involuntary manslaughter, a felony, for acting with criminal negligence that resulted in the death of 13-month old Loxli Chavez.
-Jordan admitted to police that she knew the dog was dangerous around children; the animal had "attacked" her own son last year, biting him in the head.
+Police have charged a babysitter in connection to the death of a baby under her care last month.
+Erica Nancy Jordan, 33, was charged with second-degree involuntary manslaughter for acting with criminal negligence that resulted in the death of 13-month old Loxli Chavez.
+She was also charged with endangering the welfare of a child.
+Jordan admitted to police that she knew the dog was dangerous around children; the dog had "attacked" her own son last year, biting him in the head.

 The dog belonged to Jordan's brother.
 After the baby's death, her brother told police the dog was a mixture of Labrador retriever, Alaskan malamute and pit bull terrier, only noting the pit bull aspect in the last part.
 Yet, it was a male dog that only weighed 40-pounds.1 We also now know the dog was 6 or 7 years old.
 Court documents more accurately depict "pit bull" as being the predominant breed (listed first), calling the canine a "pit bull labrador malamute-mix named Smokey."